| PP | Horse | Jockey | Trainer | Record | ML Odds |

 What happens at the post-position draw?

-The post-position draw is one of the most important pre-race moments — and one of the most overlooked by casual bettors.
+The post-position draw is one of the most important pre-race moments and one of the most overlooked by casual bettors.

-Held on April 25, the draw determines:
+Held on April 25, below are the pos position draw results:

 Churchill Downs odds maker Mike Battaglia sets those initial lines immediately after positions are assigned.